badj/NZGovDebtTrends2002-2025/README.md

 5. Test Generation & Execution: The agent generates a full Playwright test file based on the interactions, and it fixes errors automatically before running each iteration of the tests.

-- Once generated, it opens a terminal and runs the tests, when it passes, I inspected the steps taken to confirm accuracy and false positives.
+- Once generated, it opens a terminal and runs the tests.
+When it passes, you can / should inspect the steps taken to confirm accuracy and false positives.
 - It’s a full cycle: exploration → generation → execution → review.
 - I iterated and refined the prompt to increase the test count and prompted the agent to explore additional areas.